-If an allegation is made or information is received about an adult who works at our school which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the School Leader immediately.
-Should an allegation be made against the School Leader, this will be reported to the Executive Principal/Headteacher.
-If the allegation is related to the Executive Principal/Headteacher, this should be reported to the CEO.
+If an allegation is made or information is received about an adult who works at our school which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the School Leader/ Executive School Leader/ Headteacher immediately.
+Should an allegation be made against the School Leader, this will be reported to the Executive Principal.
+If the allegation is related to the Executive Principal, this should be reported to the Vice CEO.
+If the allegation is related to the Vice CEO, this should be reported to the CEO.
 If the allegation is related to the CEO, this should be reported to the Chair of the Trust Board.
-If the Executive Principal/Headteacher is not available on that day, the information should be passed to the member of staff acting in that role, or, in the case of the Chair - to the Vice Chair.
+If the School Leader/ Executive School Leader/ Headteacher/ Executive Principal is not available on that day, the information should be passed to the Vice CEO/ CEO, or, in the case of the Chair - to the Vice Chair.

-The School Leader, or Executive Principal/ Headteacher, or CEO, or Chair of the Trust Board will seek advice from the Local Authority Designated Officer (LADO) within one working day.
+The appropriate senior leader will seek advice from the Local Authority Designated Officer (LADO) within one working day.
 No member of staff or the Trust Board will undertake further investigations before receiving advice from the LADO.